 #4 Losing a Reception Room for a Garage

-Garage extensions are one thing, but turning a part of the house into a garage is another.
-If you’re thinking about losing your dining room in favour of a garage, this may damage your home’s value.
+Garage extensions typically add value, but turning part of your house into a garage can have a negative impact.
+For example, losing your dining room in favour of a garage may damage your home’s value.

 #5 Luxury Landscaping